corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/cm-updating-cordapp.md

 The `upgrade` method describes how the old state type is upgraded to the new state type.

-By default this new contract will only be able to upgrade legacy states which are constrained by the zone whitelist (see [API: contract constraints](../api-contract-constraints.html)).
+By default this new contract will only be able to upgrade legacy states which are constrained by the zone whitelist (see [contract constraints](../../cordapps/api-contract-constraints.html)).

 {{< note >}}
 The requirement for a `legacyContractConstraint` arises from the fact that when a transaction chain is verified and a `Contract Upgrade` is